“Love always protects, always trusts, always hopes, always perseveres.” I Cor 13:7

 We were made for intimacy; to know and be known…yet still loved.

 It was in the garden that God formed man and woman and they had intimate fellowship with Him and with each other.
-Yes, and for the man and woman, that included physical intimacy, given to them for one another as God intended for them to “know” each other.
+Yes, and for the man and woman, that included physical intimacy, given to them for one another as God intended that “know” each other.
 It was the two becoming one in every way; body, soul, and spirit.
-There was no shame, no hidden agendas, no secrets; they were known by each other and by God and they knew – it was delight!
+There was no shame, no hidden agendas, no secrets; they were known by each other and by God – it was delight!

 But, as we know, the “lust of the eyes and the pride of life” (I John 2:16) snuck into even the most perfect of situations.
 Lest we step back and say, “Ah yes, if only I had been there, I would never…” we need to stop and remember.